 One of the things that I worked on in 2018 was a dissertation about the roles of reflective reasoning in philosophy, morality, and bias.
 Pending a follow-up study for one chapter, every chapter is written and has enjoyed at least one round of comments—and some of the chapters are under review.
 As the chapters find homes in journals, I will be sure to post preprints and links to the online publication on my blog and in my social media feeds.
 So, ya know, follow those if you want more updates.
 In this post, I’ll give you drafts of the abstracts for each chapter, so that you can get a birds-eye view of the dissertation project.†

-2. Not All Measures Of Reflection Are Equal
+3. All Measures Are Not Created Equal

-3. Maybe Great Minds Do Not Think Alike
+4. Great Minds Do Not Think Alike

+Abstract.
 The received view of implicit bias holds that it is associative and unreflective.
 Recently, the received view has been challenged.
-Some argue that implicit bias is not predicated on “any” associative process, and it is unreflective.
+Some argue that implicit bias is not predicated on “any” associative process, but it is unreflective.
 These arguments rely, in part, on debiasing experiments.
 They proceed as follows.
 If implicit bias is associative and unreflective, then certain experimental manipulations cannot change implicitly biased behavior.
 In fact, these manipulations can change such behavior.
 So, implicit bias is not associative and unreflective.
 This paper finds philosophical and empirical problems with that argument.
-When the problems are solved, the conclusion is only half right: implicit bias is not necessarily unreflective, but it seems to be associative.
+When the problems are solved, the conclusion is not quite right: implicit bias is not necessarily unreflective, but it seems to be associative.
 Further, the paper shows that even if legitimate non-associative interventions on implicit bias exist, then both the received view and its recent contender would be false.
 In their stead would be interactionism or minimalism about implicit bias.

 Presenting these chapters at conferences has been fun.
 Admittedly, it has involved a great deal of travel.
-For instance, I have spent only 10 of the last 45 nights at home and I missed about one third of my classes last semester.
+For instance, I have spent only 10 of the last 45 nights at home and I missed about one-third of my classes last semester.
 This semester, I’d like to focus more on getting the rest of these chapters (and other papers) submitted to journals than presenting the chapters at conferences.

 † In principle, the content and order of the chapters could change.
 However, all of the chapters are written and most have received multiple rounds of comments, so I imagine that the penultimate outline of the dissertation chapters will be reasonably similar to what is above.